Skip to content

 Do

-• Use marked paths; keep dogs on leads where signed.
+• Use marked paths and keep dogs on leads where signed.

-• Support local cafés/shops that keep the village lively.
+• Support local cafés and shops that keep the village lively.

-• Use public transport or designated car parks when busy.
+• Use public transport or designated car parks when it’s busy.

 Don’t

-• Climb on monuments, boundary walls or railings.
+• Climb on monuments, walls, railings or the bandstand.

 • Block narrow streets with parking—use official car parks.

-• Fly drones without permissions (CAA + landowner + Council rules).
+• Fly drones without the necessary permissions and checks.

-Plan your visit with our practical guides: Getting here, Parking and Food & Drink.
+Plan your visit with our practical guides: Plan your visit, Parking and Food & Drink.

 Quick answers